V4Fire/Client/src/components/base/b-router/README.md

     < b-router :routes = linkToRoutes | :initialRoute = 'foo'
 ```

-If you want to switch some pages on router transitions, see [[bDynamicPage]].
+If you wish to switch between pages on router transitions, refer to [[bDynamicPage]].
-This component contains all the necessary logic, such as page caching and more.
+This component contains all the essential logic, such as page caching and more.

 ```
 - namespace [%fileName%]